Inside Amanda Bynes' Private World

 And her studies.
 By the fall of 2015 the creator of Steve & Barry's fashion line Dear, had re-enrolled at FIDM.
 "I've learned how to sew, I've made patterns, and I want to start a clothing line in the future," she explained to Madison, "so FIDM has been helping me with that."

 At the downtown L.A. institution, a source told E!
-News, the former straight-A student (she completed Thousand Oaks High School's independent study program at age 16) keeps her head down.
-Though her long blonde locks and famous face make her easy to spot, "At school, Amanda doesn't socialize," says the insider.
+News, the former straight-A student (she completed Thousand Oaks High School's independent study program at age 16) attempts to blend.
+Though her long locks and famous face make her easy to spot, "At school, Amanda doesn't socialize," says the insider.
 "She doesn't want to be a distraction for the other students so she just keeps her head down, focuses on the work and sticks to herself."
 And thanks to a fascination with the history of fashion, "She has been reading all sorts of materials on books about it for her own interest," says the insider, "so that's been keeping her busy."

-So busy, that she rarely finds time to tweet.
-Since her August 2016 progress report, she has only logged on three times — including once to refute a report that she was engaged and expecting.
+It makes sense, then, that part of her recovery included going dark on social media and resuming a more private existence.
+She took up hiking and spin classes, she told Madison in her 2017 interview and feeding the homeless.
+Outside of that, an insider told E!
+News in 2015, "She is focusing on reading, yoga and reconnecting with her family."

-With any luck, her next update will come with a tune-in.
-In his Daily Pop appearance, Mitchell indicated he'd be up for hosting a reunion on his Nickelodeon comedy series Game Shakers.
-"That would be awesome!" he said.
-"I love Amanda."
-And the role would fit right in with her current plan.
-Bynes' focus, she said, is to start on the small screen: "maybe a few guests spots on some shows that I'm a fan of," she explained, "and maybe another TV show that I'm the star of it."
+Successfully so.
+Thriving in her studies (she noted to PAPER she's earning a 96 percent in her Merchandising Math course), "Instructors love her.
+Love her," Kathi Gilbert, the assistant dean of admission and one of Bynes' advisors, enthused.
+Professors, she continued, have said they "wished all of their students could be like her.
+She's smart, she participates in class—she's an amazing student."

 This content is available customized for our international audience.
 Would you like to view this in our US edition?